hmrc/income-tax-mtd-changelog/README.md

 ---
 ### 2 August 2023

-The following changes were deployed into sandbox:
+The following changes are now available in sandbox:

 #### self-assessment-accounts-api